hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 - [MDN](https://developer.mozilla.org/en-US/docs/Web/Reference/API) documents just about everything you can do with JavaScript.
 It's dense, but comprehensive.
 - For keen programmers: [Node.js](https://nodejs.org/) is a server-side JavaScript runtime.
 It lets you run JavaScript _outside_ of the browser.
-- [npm](https://www.npmjs.com/) hosts hundreds of thousands of libraries for JavaScript, that let you build things quickly by building off other people's work.
 - [p5.js](https://p5js.org/) is a tool for quickly drawing graphics in a website.
 We've even [written a blog post about it](https://medium.com/hackers-at-cambridge/computer-graphics-for-everyone-c80fc7e89cdc).
 - [React](https://reactjs.org/) is a library for building complex web applications.
 - [Phaser](https://phaser.io/) is a framework for creating games inside websites.